skeezicsb/PERQemu/PERQemu/Readme.txt

   - Multibus and SMD disks?

 v0.7.7 - Experiments branch
-  - Update for FLEX custom floppy format and DDS, Z80 DMA changes to allow it to run
+  - Update for FLEX custom floppy format, Z80 DMA changes to allow it to run
+  - Changes to the DDS since FLEX drives it a 5MHz and that's kinda silly
   - New import/export commands for exchanging PERQemu 5.25" disk images with the Gesswein MFM emulator (emulated disks <-> real PERQ!)
+  - Ethernet reliability and usability improvements
   - Debugging enhancements, minor bug fixes while diagnosing PNX 5 malady

 v0.7.5 - Main branch